Viva VI will open later in 2017. Entries will close on 31 December 2017. Check back in the second half of the year for further details.

 A Short History of Viva La Novella

-In 2012 Seizure began a novella prize to celebrate and promote short novels – because we like them and believe some of the greatest works in the English language are actually novellas.
-Even in it’s first year, competition was fierce with over 80 submissions.
-We shortlisted in January 2013 and then made the winning author keep it secret until the big reveal at the Emerging Writers Festival in Melbourne where Sandy Grant gave a wonderful speech.
-The winner was the lovely, talented, subtle and delicate Midnight Blue and Endlessly Tall by Jane Jervis Read.
+In 2012 Seizure began a novella prize to celebrate and promote short novels – because we love the form and believe some of the greatest works in the English language are actually novellas.
+Even in its first year, competition was fierce with over 80 submissions.
+We made a shortlist in January 2013 and selected a winner, working on the book in secret until the big reveal at the Emerging Writers Festival in Melbourne where Sandy Grant spoke of the power of the form and the support of Copyright Agency which would kick in for our second year.
+The inaugural winner was the talented, subtle and emotionally powerful Midnight Blue and Endlessly Tall by Jane Jervis Read.

-In 2013, with funding from the Copyright Agency Cultural Fund, the Viva la Novella award expanded to create opportunities for four editor-judges to take a rare and important career stepping stone: selecting the entry of their choice to develop through the entire process of contracting, manuscript development, author support and editing, through to print and post-publication promotion.
-We had four talented editors select their novellas of choice, Zoë Sadokierski did the covers and all of a sudden there were four more brilliant novellas: Blood and Bone by Daniel Davis Wood, The Neighbour by Julie Proudfoot, The Other Shore by Hoa Pham and Sideshow by Nicole Smith.
+In 2013, with funding from the Copyright Agency Cultural Fund, the Viva la Novella award expanded to create opportunities for four editor-judges to take a rare and important career stepping stone: selecting the entry of their choice to develop through the process of contracting, manuscript development, author support and editing, through to print and post-publication promotion.
+We had four talented editors select their novellas of choice – Elena Gomez, Emily Stewart, Patrick Allington and Carody Culver – Zoë Sadokierski did the covers for four more brilliant novellas: Blood and Bone by Daniel Davis Wood, The Neighbour by Julie Proudfoot, The Other Shore by Hoa Pham and Sideshow by Nicole Smith.